 Avoid the tourist restaurants and fast food joints, you can eat that stuff at home.
 Walk a few streets back from the beach or main drag and see what you can find.
 You’ll find the most authentic food in the places the locals eat, but even if those places are thin on the ground, avoiding the big chain restaurants and foreign owned establishments will give you a better eating experience and put your money in the more deserving pockets.

-7. Peek Into Gardens.
+Peek Into Gardens

 As you wander around residential areas have a look to see what the locals are growing.
-Not only does this give you a good idea of seasonality, it tells you what the local cooks use at home, which herbs, vegetables and fruits.
+Not only does this give you a good idea of seasonality, it tells you what the local cooks use at home, which herbs, vegetables, and fruits.

 Travel is wonderful and exploring local foods adds a whole new dimension to your trip.
-For me, as a professional chef, discovering local dishes, produce and techniques has also been a key part of my professional development.
+For me, as a professional chef, discovering local dishes, produce and techniques have also been a key part of my professional development.

 So what are you waiting for, get out there and start discovering local foods!